The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 IAEA market simulation tool workshop, Brianna Lazerwitz, Energy Economist, IAEA

-YGN Session I.5: Nuclear in the EU: crash course
+YGN Session I.7 (WH1): Nuclear in the EU: crash course

-The position of nuclear in different European institutions will be presented in a concise and interactive way.
-Participants will learn which elements of the EU lawmaking relate to nuclear and how they influence the development of the sector.
+The position of nuclear in different European institutions will be presented in a synthetic way.
+Through an interactive challenge, participants will learn which elements of the EU lawmaking relate to nuclear and how they influence the development of the sector.
 Additionally, the session will be an occasion of presenting opportunities that the EU holds for careers, international mobility, and professional development in the nuclear sphere.

 Seif Ben Hadj Hassine, Policy officer - Research & Innovation, DG RTD, EC